Linton, Indiana: History

+On April 24, 1919, telephone operators at the New Home Telephone Company, all women, started a strike, demanding higher wages, shorter hours, and recognition of their union by the company.
+The next day, New Home brought in strikebreakers to continue telephone service for the town.
+The presence of strike breakers agitated Linton locals, the vast majority of whom were union members themselves.
+In protest, a general strike was called for all union workers in the town.
+As tensions rose, Linton Mayor Andrew Miller asked Indiana Governor James P. Goodrich to send in the Indiana National Guard and declare martial law.
+The presence of the National Guard heightened tensions even further, resulting in violence.
+The National Guard was ordered to fire upon citizens, but instead fired over the heads of the protestors and only minor injuries were sustained.
+The strike ended with New Home agreeing to raise wages and lower working hours but refusing to recognize the telephone operators' union.

 In 1952, General Electric built a factory on the southeast side of the city.
 This factory employed several hundred until the mid-1980s, when GE phased out most of their small motors production in the U.S. The factory building remained empty due to Environmental Protection Agency regulations until GE tore it down beginning in 2014.
 The company plans to sell the land directly to buyers rather than to the city.

 On April 29, 1963, an F3 tornado struck Hoosier, north of Linton.
 It was the strongest tornado ever recorded in Greene County.

 The Linton Commercial Historic District and Linton Public Library are listed on the National Register of Historic Places.

 Geography

 According to the 2010 census, Linton has a total area of 3.02 sqmi, all land.